Light (anti)nuclei production in Pb-Pb collisions at $\sqrt{s_{\mathrm{NN}}}=5.02$ TeV: Results

-The transverse momentum spectra of (anti)deuterons, (anti)\Hee and (anti)tritons are extracted in Pb--Pb at the unprecedented energy of $\mathbf{\sqrt{{\textit s}_{\rm NN}}} = 5.02$ TeV for various centrality classes.
+The transverse momentum spectra of (anti)deuterons, (anti)\Hee and (anti)tritons are extracted in Pb--Pb collisions at $\mathbf{\sqrt{{\textit s}_{\rm NN}}} = 5.02$ TeV for various centrality classes.
 The transverse momentum spectra are shown in Fig.~\ref{fig-c5:spectra-d502}.
 A clear evolution of the spectral shape with centrality is observed, with the average transverse momentum almost doubling its value going from peripheral to most central \PbPb collisions and a shift in the peak position towards higher \pt for increasing multiplicity.

 In order to measure the total yield per rapidity unit in Pb--Pb collisions, the spectra were fitted with the Blast-Wave function, which assumes a thermal production of particles from an expanding source~\cite{Schnedermann:1993ws}.
 The systematic uncertainty of the integrated yield is obtained by shifting the spectrum within its systematic uncertainties and adding an additional uncertainty quadratically to account for the extrapolation to low and high $p_{\mathrm{T}}$.
-The latter is estimated by using different fit functions such as $m_{\mathrm{T}}$ exponential, Boltzmann, Fermi--Dirac and Bose--Einstein functions~\cite{stathandbook}.
-The fractions of extrapolated yield at low $p_{\mathrm{T}}$ for different centrality classes are about 5\% to 40\% for the (anti)deuteron, 15\% (8\%) to 50\% (35\%) for (anti)\Hee and 23\% (1\%) to 50\% (11\%) for (anti)triton depending on the centrality class.
-The extrapolated yields in the high-$p_{\mathrm{T}}$ region are negligible for most of the centrality classes except for a 3\% contribution for the most peripheral collisions for (anti)deuteron and (anti)\Hee, and a 55\% to 15\% contribution depending on the centrality class for (anti)triton.
+The latter is estimated by using different fit functions such as the $m_{\mathrm{T}}$ exponential, Boltzmann, Fermi--Dirac, and Bose--Einstein functions~\cite{stathandbook}.
+The fractions of extrapolated yield at low $p_{\mathrm{T}}$ for different centrality classes are about 5\% to 40\% for (anti)deuterons, 15\% (8\%) to 50\% (35\%) for (anti)\Hee and 23\% (1\%) to 50\% (11\%) for (anti)tritons depending on the centrality class.
+The extrapolated yields in the high-$p_{\mathrm{T}}$ region are negligible for most of the centrality classes except for a 3\% contribution for the most peripheral collisions for (anti)deuterons and (anti)\Hee, and a 55\% to 15\% contribution depending on the centrality class for (anti)tritons.
 The statistical uncertainties are calculated by repeating the Blast-Wave fit by shifting the spectra randomly with a Gaussian distribution within the statistical uncertainties of each \pt interval.
 The resulting yield distribution is fitted with a Gaussian and the width of this distribution is taken as the statistical uncertainty.